Anomalous Dynamical Screening of Relativistic Plasma in a Magnetic Field: Implications for neutron star phenomenology

-The dissipative transport coefficients are characterized by the relaxation time.
+Here, the numerical coefficients, which are not essential for the present discussion, are omitted.
+The relaxation time in the weak magnetic field limit can be parametrically expressed as

+The quantum correction is small $(\zeta\ll1)$ and does not substantially affect the relaxation time.
+Although the magnetic field modifies the temperature dependence, the leading behavior remains proportional to $T^{5/3}$.

+On the other hand, the result in the strong magnetic field (\ref{eq:Dispersion_relation_LLL}) leads to the IR cutoff $k_{\rm IR}\sim m_{\rm a}$.
+Therefore, the relaxation time is characterized by the anomalous screening mass as

+From the above, we can expect that the temperature dependence of the relaxation time changes as the background magnetic field increases.

+The relaxation time governs the dissipative transport.
 Among them, we focus on the shear viscosity.
-The shear viscosity of neutron stars was first derived in Refs.~\cite{Flowers:1979,Cutler:1987}, and the result is modified by the dynamical screening~\cite{Shternin:2008ia,Shternin:2008es}.
-We here give an order-of-magnitude estimate of the shear viscosity:
+The shear viscosity of neutron stars was first derived in Refs.~\cite{Flowers:1979,Cutler:1987}, and the result is modified by the dynamical screening, which is more dominant~\cite{Shternin:2008ia,Shternin:2008es}.
+The shear viscosity is given by $\eta=\fr{1}{5}n_{\rm e}\mu_{\rm e}\tau$.
+To investigate the effect of the anomalous screening, we evaluate the ratio between Eqs.~(\ref{eq:Relaxation_time_Landau}) and (\ref{eq:Relaxation_time_strong_field}):